 The first is: neutral as an independent "color" (neutrals aren't technically colors because they're essentially an absence of color).
 So any variations of white, black, gray, or brown is typically just called "neutral".

 The second term is: the neutral tonal category.
-And it has nothing to do with the individual neutrals (in fact, white, black, & gray actually fall into the cool category).
+And it has nothing to do with the individual neutrals (in fact, white, black, & gray actually fall into the cool category), but again, everything to do with undertones.

-The bottom line, or big takeaway, for this category is that there's warm neutrals and cool neutrals which are just muted versions.
+The bottom line, or big takeaway, for this category is that there's warm neutrals and cool neutrals.
+Each are muted, softer versions of pure tones that are created by mixing an individual neutral + color.

-When you think about cool colors, cool neutrals, warm neutrals, and warm colors, there is definitely "color mixing" going on.
+When you think about all the colors that exist within the four categories (cool, cool neutral, warm neutral, and warm), there is definitely "color mixing" going on.

-On top of that, all of our eyes technically let in light differently, thus, we all perceive color a bit differently (Remember that viral picture: black & blue dress or gold & white dress?).
+In addition to degrees of warmth or coolness, all of our eyes technically let in light differently — thus, we all perceive color a bit differently (Remember that viral picture: is it a 'black & blue' dress or 'gold & white' dress?).

-This becomes especially true when there is more than one undertone (or an undertone and an overtone), or the undertone is so faint, it's really dependent on how a person sees color.
+This becomes especially true when there is more than one undertone (or an undertone and an overtone), or the undertone is so faint, it becomes really dependent on how a person sees color.

 Since blue is cool and it is a very "strong color" (aka it easily overpowers other colors) it is worth 2 points for the cool side.
 Yellow and red both get one point each for the warm side.